 The full spectrum illustrates 11-landmark teaching-learning approaches that appear divided into cognitive clusters.
 The first five styles are Command, Practice, Reciprocal, Self-check, and Inclusion.
 Together they form a group that focuses on reproduction and memory.
 The remaining six methods, which are Guided Discovery, Convergent Discovery, Divergent Discovery, Learner-designed Individual Program, Learner-initiated, Self-teaching focus on the production of new knowledge.

-The reproduction styles will focus on the reproduction and recall of already existing knowledge.
+The reproduction styles will focus on reproducing and recalling already existing knowledge.
 In contrast, the discovery styles focus on the learners to produce new information they did not know previously, such as concepts and principles.
 In future posts, I will outline the details of the 11 landmark styles and the space between these, which becomes a wide variety of teaching variations known as canopies.

-As you can see to view grappling training as a choice between “Techniques or Concepts” comes at the problem in an oversimplified manner.
+As you can see, grappling training as a choice between “Techniques or Concepts” comes at the problem in an oversimplified manner.
 In reality, the spectrum could illustrate a more nuanced and informed approach to learning grappling.

 Most commonly in martial arts, the warm-ups will be run in a command style.
-The class gets instructed on techniques and perform them all at the same time or rhythm.
-It becomes beneficial to run a warm-up with this style for the sake of being efficient with the time available to teach.
+The class gets instructed on techniques and performs them all at the same time or in rhythm.
+It becomes beneficial to run a warm-up with this style to be efficient with the time available to teach.

 Reproduction styles are negatively stereotyped as being old, outdated, and lacking the option for creativity.
-But if you keep in mind that every method has its purpose based on the constraints and goals, then it still has plenty of utility.
-Take the warm-up example, telling people to warm up on their own might work once they already know what they need to do and how they need to do it.
-But until they reach that point of proficiency instructing everyone together will be a time saver.
-Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without having to think so much, after a day of work they might want to do the reps and get fit.
+But if you keep in mind that every method has its purpose based on the constraints and goals, it still has plenty of utility.
+Take the warm-up example; telling people to warm up on their own might work once they already know what they need to do and how to do it.
+But until they reach that point of proficiency, instructing everyone together will be a time saver.
+Also, they can be appreciated by the student who simply wants to turn up to class and be told what to do without having to think so much; after a day of work, they might want to do the reps and get fit.

 Primarily, the reproduction styles rely on taking knowledge discovered previously and letting the students memorise and repeat it.
-While looking at the ideas of BJJ concepts (especially my podcasts with @schoolofgrappling), I started to realise that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
+While looking at the ideas of BJJ concepts (especially my podcasts with School Of Grappling), I realised that although we can create a list of concepts and principles, these are often still taught in a reproduction style.
 In a manner of “Here are some concepts I prepared earlier”.
 In further posts, I will go through each reproduction style to explain how they operate before crossing the “discovery threshold” into the production cluster of teaching styles.

-Teaching styles that are student-centred and focus on indirect instruction fall under the production styles cluster.
+Student-centred teaching styles focus on indirect instruction fall under the production styles cluster.
 Six distinct styles exist called guided discovery, convergent discovery, divergent discovery, learner-designed individual program, learner-initiated and self-teaching.
-The styles encourage students to come up with new knowledge and information to problems that the teacher comes up with and eventually to issues that they come up with on their own.
+The styles encourage students to develop new knowledge and information about problems that the teacher comes up with and eventually to issues they come up with on their own.

-On the spectrum of teaching styles these are found once you pass the “discovery threshold”.
+These are found on the spectrum of teaching styles once you pass the “discovery threshold”.
 As these styles are best suited to teaching concepts and principles it would make sense for these to work for concepts in grappling, but I have not seen too many examples of this being the case.
-The idea being that whatever solution to a problem the instructor has in mind you give the student enough guidance that they come up with the answer on their own instead of being told.
+The idea is that whatever solution to a problem the instructor has in mind, you give the student enough guidance that they come up with the answer on their own instead of being told.